atefehjn/Smart_Website/README.md

 # Smart_Website
-for see the website use this command
+for seeing the website use this command
 <code>python3 run.py</code>